swcarpentry/shell-novice/README.md

 interleaved in the lesson itself.
 Its structure is:

     ---
-    layout: guide
+    layout: page
+    title: Automating Tasks with Make
+    subtitle: Instructor's Guide
     ---
+    ## Legend

+    One or more paragraphs laying out the lesson's legend (i.e., the story behind its running example).

     ## Overall

-    One or more paragraphs laying out the lesson's legend.

-    ## General Points

     * Point

     * Point

     ## [Topic Title 1](01-slug.html)

     * Point

     * Point

     1. Discussion of first challenge.